 Do You Regularly Visit the Doctor, ER, or Hospital?

 If you expect to have multiple hospital stays each year, to visit your doctor frequently, or to require numerous medical services of any kind, then Medicare Supplement insurance can lessen the financial impact of these medical expenses.
 After all, Medicare Part A and Part B will help with many medical expenses, but they won’t pay for everything.
+You can still be left with a lot of out-of-pocket costs after your Medicare benefits through Medicare Parts A and B have been exhausted, but a Medigap plan can help with this.

 Can You Afford Expensive Deductibles, Copays, and Coinsurance?